ropensci-archive/roweb2/content/blog/2018-04-13-rprofile-noam-ross.md

 slug: rprofile-noam-ross
 title: ".rprofile: Noam Ross"
 date: 2018-04-13
 preface: "In this occasional series, we interview someone using a loosely defined set of interview questions for the purpose of demystifying the creative and development processes of R community members.
-This interview was conducted by and prepared by Kelly O'Briant as part of an rOpenSci unconf17 project."
+This interview was conducted and prepared by Kelly O'Briant as part of an rOpenSci unconf17 project."
 authors:
   - name: Kelly O'Briant
     url: https://kellobri.github.io/